wellyshen/react-cool-form/docs/getting-started/form-state.md

 | isSubmitted  | `boolean` | Returns `true` if the form has been submitted successfully. `false` if otherwise.
 The value will remain until the [form is reset](./reset-form). |
 | submitCount  | `number`  | Number of times the user tried to submit the form.
 The value will remain until the [form is reset](./reset-form).                                |

-> 🚨 The values of form state are readonly properties and should not be mutated directly.
+> 🚨 The values of the form state are readonly properties and should not be mutated directly.

 ## Using the Form State